What is Encryption?

 Financial considerations: There should be a one time charge for the program.
 Upgrades should be available and cost a modest amount.
 Ongoing annual fees will run into substantial sums.
 Programs that emphasize that they are free invariably have some hook that will grab you for money.

 Sending encrypted messages via email involves public keys.
 Public keys are very involved and use prime numbers, internal hashes and a myriad of other super geek procedures.
 The best encryption program for sending messages will do all this out of your view.
 It will just ask you to click a single button to generate your public key and email it to the guy who will be sending you the encrypted message.
+It should also include the Self Signed x509 Certificate to verify that the Recipient is actually the one who sent the Public Key.
+VERY IMPORTANT.

 Look for the option where you can either preserve the file name after it is encrypted or have each encrypted file given an anonymous name. i.e. E0001.AAA, E0002.AAA